Injective metrizability and the duality theory of cubings: Preliminaries

 and let $J_x$, $x\in\{a,b,c,d\}$ denote pairwise disjoint copies of the the interval $[0,1-t]\subset\RR$ endowed with the standard metric.
 We form a space $X_t$ as the quotient of $Q_t\cup\{J_a,J_b,J_c,J_d\}$ by identifying the point $0\in J_\sigma$ with the point $\sigma\in Q_t$ for every $\sigma\in\{a,b,c,d\}$, and endow $X_t$ with the quotient metric.
 Finally, we denote the point in $X_t$ corresponding to $1-t\in J_\sigma$ with the capital letter variant of $\sigma\in\{a,b,c,d\}$; see Figure~\ref{fig:non-injective median space}.

 Deferring the proof that the $X_t$ are median spaces until Section~\ref{section:weighted cubings}, Example~\ref{example:non-injective 2}, let us focus on explaining why $X_t$ is not injective for any $t>0$.
-Observe that the subspace $Y=\{A,B,C,D\}\subset X_t$ satisfies $\dist{x}{y}=2$ for all $x,y\in Y$.
-It follows that $X_0$ is the injective envelope of $Y$ with this metric.
+Observe that the subspace $Y=\{A,B,C,D\}\subset X_t$ satisfies $\dist{x}{y}=2$ for all distinct $x,y\in Y$.
+It follows that $X_0$ is the injective envelope of $Y$ with this metric (see example and discussion at the end of Section~\ref{injective envelopes}).
 If $X_t$ were injective for some $t>0$, the inclusion map $inc:Y\to X_t$ would have extended to an isometric embedding $j:X_0\to X_t$.
 Since both $X_0$ and $X_t$ are median spaces, $j$ is then a median-preserving map.
 Denoting the median map of $X_t$ by $\med_t$, we observe in $X_t$ that

 while at the same time in $X_0$ one has

 Since $c\neq d$ in $X_t$ for $t>0$, we have arrived at a contradiction and we conclude $X_t$ cannot be injective for $t>0$.\ep \end{example} The last example hints that failure of injectivity is fairly common among median spaces.
 We find it intriguing, then, that a mere change of the geometry of the vector space on which the individual cubes are modeled should result in a change so radical as turning all the spaces in question into injective spaces.
 This kind of behaviour seems to hint at the existence of a general principle loosely formulated as {\it a non-positively curved combination of injective spaces is injective}.
 The extent to which such a statement is true remains to be verified.